Rafael-BL/lttng-dynamic-instrumentation/README.md

 }
 </pre>

-##Dyninst
+### Dyninst

-Dyninst is a powerful library that can retreive information on, modify address space, and infect code in a running process.
-This prototype uses dyninst to copy data structures in the tracee address space and to add calls to functions for the tracepoint registration and event recording.
+Dyninst is a powerful library that can retrieve information from, modify the address space, and inject code in a running process.
+This prototype uses Dyninst to copy data structures in the tracee's address space, and to add calls to functions for the tracepoint registration and event recording.

 website: http://www.dyninst.org/

 git: http://git.dyninst.org/

-##Structures
+### Structures

 N.B.
-In the following explanation, I will use a tracepoint named prov:name and has one integer(32 bits) field and char(8 bits) field.
+The following explanation uses a tracepoint named prov:name which has one integer (32 bits) field, and one char (8 bits) field.

-In order to register a tracepoint, at least four structures must be constructed.
+In order to register a tracepoint, at least four structures must be constructed:

 The tracepoint structure describes its name and signature.
 Only those two fields are used in this implementation of dynamic instrumentation.
 The name and signature fields which are respectively "prov:name" and "name" in our example.

 <pre>